Gettysburg College has earned its strong academic reputation.

 INTERNATIONAL STUDENT SERVICES: From start to finish, Gettysburg provides assistance for international students.
 With the Coordinator of International Student Admissions during the application process, and the Intercultural Resource Center and Director of International Student Services through International Student Orientation and beyond, we make sure that each individual feels at home on our campus.

 FINANCIAL AID: Financial aid and scholarships for international students are based on student need and academic achievement.
 While the College does offer aid, it is a highly competitive process.
 Gettysburg offers to meet 100% of indicated need for all accepted international students.
 The Certification of Finances form is required with the application for admission.
 Students applying for financial aid must also submit the International Student Financial Aid Application.

-TEST SCORE REQUIREMENTS: Admission at Gettysburg is based on academic achievement, promise of contribution to the campus community, and testing performance.
+TEST SCORE REQUIREMENTS: Admission to Gettysburg is based on academic achievement, promise of contribution to the campus community, and testing performance.
 Gettysburg accepts the ACT, SAT, TOEFL, and IELTS exams.
-While there is no minimum score to apply, competitive applicants will have earned a score of 100+ on the TOEFL, 7.0+ on the IELTS, around a 1300 (combined Math and Critical Reading) on the SAT, or 29 on the ACT.
+While there is no minimum score to apply, the most competitive applicants will have earned an average score of 95 on the TOEFL, 7.0+ on the IELTS, around a 1340 (combined Evidence-Based Reading and Mathematics) on the SAT, or 29 on the ACT.